 This week in Husker history

 The week of Sept.
-2-8, looking back in stretches of years divisible by five:
+2-8, looking back in five-year intervals:

 «1872: George Henry Dern – future Nebraska captain, Utah governor and U.S. secretary of war – is born in Dodge County, Neb.
 (If you missed our story about him a year ago, here it is.)

 1917: John Bender, former Nebraska halfback and current coach at Tennessee, says the military's rejection of men with flat feet makes no sense.